-Employees at DTE Energy’s downtown Detroit headquarters will mix and mingle with loveable kittens and puppies on Thursday, Nov.
-15 when the company hosts the Michigan Humane Society for its third annual “Power of Pets” adoption event.
+Employees at DTE Energy’s downtown Detroit headquarters mixed and mingled with loveable kittens and puppies on Thursday, Nov.
+15 when the company hosted the Michigan Humane Society for its third annual “Power of Pets” adoption event.

-DTE employees adopted more than twenty puppies and kittens at previous events, which attract hundreds of staff seeking a fun break in the day, a little pet therapy, and sometimes a forever fur baby companion.
+DTE employees adopted 45 puppies and kittens, which attracted hundreds of staff seeking a fun break in the day, a little pet therapy, and sometimes a forever fur baby companion.

 Southwest Detroit resident Alissa Sevrioukova, a strategy and special projects manager for public affairs at DTE, attended the event last year and wound up taking home Harley, a three-month-old pit bull-boxer mix.
 A malnourished Harley and her two sisters were found wandering the streets of Detroit before arriving at the Michigan Humane Society shelter in the city.